 Since 2007, the Maine Department of Transportation (MaineDOT) has operated a network of Global Positioning System (GPS) Continuously Operating Reference Stations (CORS) to support real-time positioning applications across the state.
 Currently (September 2025), MaineDOT maintains 19+ CORS sites that collect, store, and stream GPS satellite data to users via a real-time network.
 Users connect through a cellular data link to a centralized server in Augusta, receiving Real-Time Kinematic (RTK) position corrections to enhance location accuracy.

 For the past 18 years, this service has been provided at no cost to users, requiring only the necessary GPS equipment and a cellular data connection.
-However, due to growing demand and increasing operational complexity and cost, MaineDOT has had to make changes aimed at ensuring the continued reliability and sustainability of the network.
+However, due to growing demand, and increasing operational complexity and cost, MaineDOT has had to make changes aimed at ensuring the continued reliability and sustainability of the network.

 Key Updates Under Consideration